eudennis/spotify-linux-better-icon/spotify-notify/Readme.txt

 BEFORE YOU INSTALL THIS:

 1. Install spotify for linux (Native, not wine.)
-2. You must move the file spotify_icon.png to your ~/.config/spotify folder.
+2. Edit the .desktop file with a text editor (gedit, vim, nano...) and change the "Exec=" and "Icon=" path to direct to whereever you installed your spotify-notify.py file.

 TO INSTALL

-Install the .desktop file with the command:
+Install the edited .desktop file with the command:

 desktop-file-install /path/to/spotify.desktop